Elasticsearch plugin

 }

-query: configures the builder for the JSON query to perform a search.
+| 4 | Configure the builder for the JSON query to perform a search, resolved from the step context and input. |

 - Reference Documentation